Six ways to impress in your next senior interview

 When presenting yourself as a desirable managerial candidate it is important to remember that while you’ll be keen to push the value of your own achievements, you mustn’t let this detract from your passion and ability as a leader.

-Louise explains how a candidate’s use of language might let them down in an interview.
+Suzanne explains how a candidate’s use of language might let them down in an interview.